nrw-digital/week-notes/en/updates/_posts/2023-08-18-week-notes.md

 He started eating this unusual diet at age 9.

-He had an eating disorder known as [pica]( https://en.wikipedia.org/wiki/Pica_(disorder), which is a psychological disorder characterised by an appetite for substances that are largely non-nutritive.
+He had an eating disorder known as [pica](https://en.wikipedia.org/wiki/Pica_(disorder)), which is a psychological disorder characterised by an appetite for substances that are largely non-nutritive.

 Doctors determined that Lotito also had a thick lining in his stomach and intestines which allowed his consumption of sharp metal without suffering injury.